WenhaoRuan/Java/README.md

 # Java
-My projects in java from the jutge.org coding web page
+My projects in java from the jutge.org coding website